StevePro7/PythonSetup/Medium/pytest/pytest_part02/README.md

 run the same test function multiple times w/ different input values

-Sharing Fixtures Across Modules: Use conftest.py to define fixtures that can be shared across multiple test modules.

 Ex14
 pytest.param
 add more metadata to each test case